jgraettinger/blog/README.md

 ```

 This is a useful structure: it tells us which subscribers have seen the room.
-You take the max timestamp of any message and compare to the `seenTimestamp` of each subscriber.
+You take the latest timestamp of any message
+and compare to the `seenTimestamp` of each subscriber.

 We have many rooms, so we'll need a bunch of RoomStates in a fast index somewhere.
 Each time a Message or RoomUser arrives, we'll inspect its `/roomId` and